godeploy/PL-100/Instructions/Labs/lab06-power-bi.md

   - How to connect to the data
   - How to refine the data model and prepare it for reporting
   - How to create a Power BI visualization
+  - How to embed a Power BI report in Microsoft Teams

 ## High-level lab steps